daattali/beautiful-jekyll/index.md

 ## Research

-My research investigates the effects of climate policies, the behavior of macro-energy systems, and how to design climate policies that best meet societal goals.
+My research investigates the effects of climate policies, the behavior of energy systems, and how to design climate policies that best meet societal goals.
 My approach is interdisciplinary, with a focus on operations research, economics, and engineering.

 ## PhD project